Albion Monitor /News

 During cross-examination, Serra tripped up Miller several times on the accuracy of his memory, revealing contradictions in earlier statements by the deputy.

-Also striking was the image painted of the two deputies, who had never worked together and were heavily armed with pistols, rifles and shotguns.
+Also striking was the image painted of two deputies, who had never worked together and were heavily armed with pistols, rifles and shotguns.
 Miller admitted this was more armament than two normal officers would have, but "neither Davis nor myself were normal officers."

 "Like Wine, Your Memory Improves With Age"